urbanmove8-qatar/hungaromoji/README.md

 <img width="274" height="257" alt="image" src="https://github.com/user-attachments/assets/986f3416-fd22-4e2c-bf50-2bd04fa001d3" />

-A **JavaScript-based emoji replacer** for PyQt technology and websites.
+A **JavaScript-based emoji replacer** for PyQt, PySide and websites.

 **Hungaromoji** is a custom emoji replacer script made for **Urbanmove 8** and related web projects.
 It replaces text emojis with custom image emojis, including Hungarian flags, books, transportation icons, and more.
-Perfect for live chats, web pages, or any dynamic content where you want that UB8 vibe.
+Perfect for live chats, web pages, or any dynamic content where you want that hungarian vibe.

 ---